-Subject to the discussions below under "-Information Reporting and Backup Withholding" and "-FATCA," in general, any distributions the Company makes to a Non-U.S. Holder on shares of common stock, to the extent paid out of the Company's current or accumulated earnings and profits (as determined under U.S. federal income tax principles), will constitute dividends for U.S. federal income tax purposes and, provided such dividends are not effectively connected with the Non-U.S. Holder's conduct of a trade or business within the United States (and, under certain income tax treaties, attributable to a United States permanent establishment or fixed base maintained by the Non-U.S. Holder), the applicable withholding agent will be required to withhold tax from the gross amount of the dividend at a rate of 30%, unless such Non-U.S. Holder is eligible for a reduced rate of withholding tax under an applicable income tax treaty and provides proper certification of its eligibility for such reduced rate.
-Any distribution not constituting a dividend will be treated first as reducing (but not below zero) the Non-U.S. Holder's adjusted tax basis in its shares of common stock (and, subject to the discussion below under "-Information Reporting and Backup Withholding" and "-FATCA," and the third bullet point above under "-Gain on Sale, Taxable Exchange or Other Taxable Disposition of common stock," to the extent such distribution does not exceed the adjusted tax basis, such amount will generally not be subject to withholding) and, to the extent such distribution exceeds the Non-U.S. Holder's adjusted tax basis, as gain realized from the sale or other disposition of common stock, which will be treated as described above under "-Gain on Sale, Taxable Exchange or Other Taxable Disposition of Common Stock."
-In addition, if the Company determines that it is classified as a United States real property holding corporation, it will withhold 15% of any distribution that exceeds the Company's current and accumulated earnings and profits.
+Subject to the discussions below under "-Information Reporting and Backup Withholding" and "- FATCA," in general, any distributions the Company makes to a Non-U.S. Holder on shares of common stock, to the extent paid out of the Company's current or accumulated earnings and profits (as determined under U.S. federal income tax principles), will constitute dividends for U.S. federal income tax purposes and, provided such dividends are not effectively connected with the Non-U.S. Holder's conduct of a trade or business within the United States (and, under certain income tax treaties, attributable to a United States permanent establishment or fixed base maintained by the Non-U.S. Holder), the applicable withholding agent will be required to withhold tax from the gross amount of the dividend at a rate of 30%, unless such Non-U.S. Holder is eligible for a reduced rate of withholding tax under an applicable income tax treaty and provides proper certification of its eligibility for such reduced rate.
+Any distribution not constituting a dividend will be treated first as reducing (but not below zero) the Non-U.S. Holder's adjusted tax basis in its shares of common stock (and, subject to the discussion below under "-Information Reporting and Backup Withholding" and "-FATCA," and the third bullet point above under "-Gain on Sale, Taxable Exchange or Other Taxable Disposition of common stock, which will be treated as a described above under "-Gain on Sale, Taxable Exchange or Other Taxable Disposition of common stock, which will be treated as a described above under "-Gain on Sale, Taxable Exchange or Other Taxable Disposition of common stock, which will be treated as a described above under "-Gain on Sale, Taxable Exchange or Other Taxable Disposition of common stock, which will be treated as a described above under "-Gain on Sale, Taxable Exchange or Other Taxable Disposition of common stock, which will be treated as described above under "-Gain on Sale, Taxable Exchange or Other Taxable Disposition of common stock."
+In add